dodo920306/2024_multimedia_hw2/README.md

 # 2024 Multimedia HW2

 ## Prerequisites
-Make sure that you have your python and pip installed on your computer.
+Make sure that you have python and pip installed on your computer.

 Run
 ```bash